 The future is never certain.
 You can’t predict it.
 Be excited about what you can control.
 Be okay with what you cannot control.
 And move with certainty into an uncertain future.

-Kevin was part of a low budget comedy film that got his foot in the door for a quarter million dollar Hollywood contract after getting rejected by SNL.
-If he had not done that movie, he wouldn’t have got acting material to showcase for his contract.
+Kevin got rejected by SNL.
+But he was part of a low budget comedy film that eventually helped him close a quarter million dollar Hollywood contract.
+If he had not done that movie, he wouldn’t have obtained acting material to showcase for his contract.

 Every struggle is a lesson preparing you for the future even if you don’t appreciate it at the moment.
 Your greatest growth comes in the times of most struggle.